Ndully/alx-pre_course/README.md

 My first readme
-I'm happy working hard to get required skills for the github and SE as wholly
+I'm happy working hard to get required skills for the github and SE as whole